-The best example of spy craft on TV by the Brits, with a central
+The best example of spy craft on TV was this British series from the late 1960s, with a central

 character who hated his job but realised his life expectancy was nil if

 he left the service.
 This show was a gripping thriller that emphasised

 the psychological aspects of the job, but could dish out the violence if

 required, with an iconic performance by Edward Woodward in the lead role.